Tips and resources for news literacy, media balance, and healthy communication.

 Model and encourage media balance

-With round-the-clock updates about the pandemic, we may be compelled to keep up with the latest headlines.
+With round-the-clock news content coming from every direction, we may be compelled to keep up with the latest headlines.
 But a constant stream of updates can often end up making us feel more uncertain or even anxious, rather than informed.
 It's important -- for both you and your students -- to reflect on how your media use makes you feel.
 We can all reflect on our media choices and make adjustments to our media use accordingly.
 For younger kids, the issue may simply be more time on screens in general; older students may need help considering the types of media they're consuming.
 Here are some helpful lessons to try (modify for target grade as needed):

 - Media Balance Is Important (kindergarten)